 1.1 Liberation and Memorial

-Sachsenhausen Concentration Camp was liberated by Soviet forces in April 1945.
-Following the war, it was used as a Soviet special camp until 1950.
-Today, it serves as a memorial and museum, allowing visitors to learn about the atrocities committed and commemorate the victims.
+Thus, Sachsenhausen Concentration Camp, was liberated by Soviet forces in April 1945.
+After the war, it was Soviet special camp until 1950.
+Today it is a symbol, or a museum, and people can come there to find out what happened, to pay tribute to the victims.

 2.1 Liberation and Memorial

-Ravensbrück was liberated by the Soviet Red Army in April 1945.
-Today, the site is maintained as a memorial where visitors can gain insights into the hardships faced by women during the Holocaust.
+Concentrated camp Ravensbrück was liberated by the Soviet Red Army in April of 1945.
+Currently it functions as a memorial and the visitors can learn about the fate of women in the Holocaust.

 3. Auschwitz Sub-Camps